QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 Thus, in this problem all the matrices apart from :math:`B` may depend on the Markov state at time :math:`t`

-Function to Map Two-period Model into a Markov Jump Linear Quadratic Control Problem
+Map Two-period Model into a Markov Jump Linear Quadratic Control Problem
 ====================================================================================

-As shown in the :doc:`previous lecture <tax_smoothing_1>`, the ``LQ_Markov`` class can solve Markov jump LQ problems when given the :math:`A, B, C, R, Q, W` matrices for each state of the world
+As shown in the :doc:`previous lecture <tax_smoothing_1>`, the ``LQ_Markov`` class can solve Markov jump LQ problems when given the :math:`A, B, C, R, Q, W` matrices for each Markov state

-The below
-function maps the primitive matrices and parameters from the above two-period model into the matrices that the ``LQ_Markov`` class requires:
+The function below maps the primitive matrices and parameters from the above two-period model into the matrices that the ``LQ_Markov`` class requires:

 .. code-block:: ipython